 The Hackley & Hume Historic Sites are the homes of Charles Hackley and David Hume, two partners and lumber barons of the late 1800s.
 You’ll find the Hackley name throughout Muskegon as he was responsible for much of the city’s growth during the lumber era of the late nineteenth century.

 The Hackley and Hume Historic Site homes are also open May through October, with a special Holiday Tour around Thanksgiving and Christmas.
-The homes are listed on the National Register of Historic Places and are at 484 W. Webster Ave.
+The homes are listed on the National Register of Historic Places and are at 484 W Webster Ave.

 For up to date hours on all of the Lakeshore Museum locations mentioned above, visit here.

 The Muskegon Museum of Art has a large variety of canvas art in its permanent collection as well as sculptures, textiles, and glass.
 New exhibits rotate seasonally but often include something fun for the children.
 Recently a LEGO exhibit went through town.

 The Museum is at 296 W. Webster Ave.

 Bonus Trip: Walk next door to the Hackley Library and go upstairs.
 It’s another example of the beautiful architecture of the area.
 It’s a great spot to get a bird’s eye view of Hackley Park below.

 USS LST 393 Veteran’s Museum

 This permanently docked museum places you on board the USS LST 393.
 LST stands for Landing Ship Tanks and this one is one of the only two remaining in the United States.